 The MSRB also maintains a hot-site from which it will provide real-time feed subscribers with a second source for the feed in the event that it can no longer be broadcast from the RTRS primary site.

 The RTRS “window” hours provide extra time before the Business Day and after the Business Day for dealers that may need to report late trades or correct mistakes that are discovered after the close of the Business Day.
-The 9:00 p.m. closing time for the window is intended to allow time for certain kinds of trades that, pursuant to Rule G-14, are permitted to be reported at the “end of day” for operational reasons (e.g., syndicate trades executed at list price).
-These can be reported up until 9:00 p.m. when the RTRS “window” closes.
+The 9:00 p.m.
+Eastern Time closing time for the window is intended to allow time for certain kinds of trades that, pursuant to Rule G-14, are permitted to be reported at the “end of day” for operational reasons (e.g., syndicate trades executed at list price).
+These can be reported up until 9:00 p.m.
+Eastern Time when the RTRS “window” closes.

 In addition, at 6:00 a.m.
-RTRS will send modifications showing exact par values for transactions that were initially broadcast with a par value of “MM+.”
+Eastern Time RTRS will send modifications showing exact par values for transactions that were initially broadcast with a par value of “MM+.”
 As described in the RTRS filing, because of concerns regarding liquidity, transactions with a par value exceeding $5 million will initially be disseminated with a par value of “MM+.”
 Five business days after trade date, the actual par value will be shown.

 File No. SR-MSRB-2004-02 (June 1, 2004); see also “Real-Time Transaction Reporting: Notice of Filing of Proposed Rule Change to Rules G-14 and G-12(f),” MSRB Notice 2004-13 (June 1, 2004) at www.msrb.org.
 The SEC approved this filing on August 31, 2004, in Securities Exchange Act Release No. 50294; see also “Approval by the SEC of Real-Time Transaction Reporting and Price Dissemination,” MSRB Notice 2004-29 (Sept.
 2, 2004), at www.msrb.org.